 2) This configuration corresponds to a potentially typical use of IEAP motion sensors in real applications; e.g. by coupling the motion-sensing IEAP to an IEAP acting as an actuator, it can give feedback corresponding to the actuation speed and magnitude to a controller.141, 142

 From a contrasting point of view, there are also a number of perspective biomimetic applications for the IEAP sensors in non-homogenous bending configurations – e.g. hair flow sensors143, 144 or tactile sensors142.
-Air flow has been previously used to induce actuation in characterization of IPMC sensors.145
+Air flow has also been previously used to induce actuation in characterization of IPMC sensors.145

 A large number of papers on the mechanoelectrical transduction apply external force on the free end of the cantilevered actuator in perpendicular to the initial position.45, 54, 61, 75, 146-148 In this way, the material under investigation can be bent in a virtually unlimited frequency range, but the maximum achievable bending deflection is limited.
 Biddiss et al.149 have used a measurement configuration, where one end of the cantilever was fixed to a rotating platform.
 By doing so, the deflection amplitude is increased at the cost of decreased frequency range, but the bending curvature is still nonhomogeneous at high bending angles.